Criminal Minds: Season 7

 Renatta Selliti, in her review for TV Fanatic, gave the season a positive review with a 5 out of 5 rating, and said, "What's equally compelling as the profiling aspect on a show like Criminal Minds is the personal connection between the characters, and this group has it pitch perfect."
 She praised the season's writing and memorable moments such as Prentiss' return, stating that it created emotional scenes that kept viewers engaged, saying, "Moments like these are what primetime television viewers live for."

 Anthony Ocasio, in his review for Screen Rant, also had a positive review.
-He said that the storyline which focused on Emily Prentiss' fake death, and the aftermath of such, was a new format that while it wasn't the representation of an amazing Criminal Minds case, it was refreshing from the usual case of the week approach.
+He said that the storyline which focused on Emily Prentiss' fake death, and the aftermath of such, was a new format that while it was not the representation of a good Criminal Minds case, it was refreshing from the usual case of the week approach.
 He stated that each character got their moment to shine, and the writing resulted in compelling character moments.
-Specifically, he praised Matthew Gray Gubler's performance, especially in the judiciary meeting scene and said, "The moment where the Senator stated "Calm down, Mr. Reid," and Gubler replied, "I am calm - and its doctor," may very well be one of the best performances of a line in the history of the series."
+Specifically, he praised Matthew Gray Gubler's performance, especially in the judiciary meeting scene, and said, "The moment where the Senator stated, 'Calm down, Mr. Reid,' and Gubler replied, 'I am calm - and its doctor,' may very well be one of the best performances of a line in the history of the series."
 Finally, he stated the season wrapped up well, and said, "Of course they're going to be fine.
 Of course nobody from the team is going to be permanently suspended.
 But that doesn't mean the manner in which we came to this resolution wasn't appropriately earned, or deserved."

 Season 8

 Douglas Wolf, in his review for TV Fanatic, gave the show a positive review with a 5 out of 5 rating.
-He focused particularly on the two-part finale, which featured Mark Hamill, saying, "The Criminal Minds two-part finale left me on the edge of my seat, earning a perfect rating and leaving my jaw hanging open in shock."
-He stated that the buildup was really well done, and that it explored new layers of the characters.
-For example, he said that the depiction of the relationship between Strauss and Rossi was memorable, as it was unexpected.
-He said, "I didn't realize the depth of his commitment to Strauss, nor was I aware that he was pretty much cheering in her corner as she obtained her medallion for one year of sobriety.
-The writing around the relationship of these two was compelling and real - and so his agony over her death, and especially about how it would affect her kids, was compelling."
+He focused particularly on the two-part finale, which featured Mark Hamill, saying:

+The Criminal Minds two-part finale left me on the edge of my seat, earning a perfect rating and leaving my jaw hanging open in shock. ...
+I didn't realize the depth of his commitment to Strauss, nor was I aware that he was pretty much cheering in her corner as she obtained her medallion for one year of sobriety.
+The writing around the relationship of these two was compelling and real - and so his agony over her death, and especially about how it would affect her kids, was compelling.